Heart attack treatment

 Everyone’s circumstances are different.
 To understand your diagnosis and treatment, ask your healthcare professionals these questions:

-We are here to answer them.
-Call 1300 36 27 87 and talk to one of our qualified heart health professionals.
+The Heart Foundation Helpline is here to answer them.
+Call 13 11 12 and talk to one of our qualified heart health professionals.
 If you need an interpreter, call 131 450 and ask for the Heart Foundation.

 Your doctor may order medical tests to help find out what your heart condition is and the best way to treat it.
 Ask your doctor if you’re not sure about any tests.